What Major Landform Covers Most of Eastern and Southern Canada?

 Geological History of the Canadian Shield

-About the Ca —nadian Shield’s origins trace back to the Precambrian era, when volcanic activity and tectonic collisions created a stable continental core.
-Because of that, over billions of years, layers of sedimentary rock were deposited, only to be eroded away by glaciers during the last ice age.
-The movement of these massive ice sheets scraped away soil and exposed the underlying bedrock, leaving behind a rugged terrain dotted with depressions that later filled with water to form lakes Small thing, real impact..
+The Canadian Shield’s origins trace back to the Precambrian era, when volcanic activity and tectonic collisions created a stable continental core.
+Over billions of years, layers of sedimentary rock were deposited, only to be eroded away by glaciers during the last ice age.
+The movement of these massive ice sheets scraped away soil and exposed the underlying bedrock, leaving behind a rugged terrain dotted with depressions that later filled with water to form lakes But it adds up..

 Key geological features include: